DATA-BACKED GUIDE · UPDATED JULY 2026

 What makes a dental crown cost more or less, and how to save

-A dental crown can cost wildly different amounts depending on the material and where it is made, which is why two quotes can look so far apart.
-Knowing what sits behind the price helps you judge whether a quote is fair and where you can trim it.
-The real prices below show the range, and here is what drives it.
+A dental crown can cost wildly different amounts depending on the material and where it is made, which is why two quotes for what sounds like the same job can look so far apart.
+Knowing what sits behind the price helps you judge whether a quote is fair and where you can trim it without compromising the tooth.
+The real prices on this page show the range, and here is what actually drives it.

 The quick version

-- NHS crowns fall under a Band 3 course at £332.10 in England from April 2026, whatever the material used.
+- NHS crowns fall under a Band 3 course at £332.10 in England from April 2026, whatever the material used, so the material choice does not change what you pay on the NHS.

-- Private crowns are priced per tooth and vary by material, lab and practice location.
+- Private crowns are priced per tooth and vary by material, which lab made it, and the practice's location, so the same crown can cost more in one town than another.

-- Lab fees and the dentist's time make up a large part of a private crown's cost.
+- Lab fees and the dentist's chair time make up a large share of a private crown's cost, which is why crowns milled or fitted in a single visit tend to sit at the higher end.

 What people actually paid